Effective-Immediately/effective-immediately/README.md

 During that month, many more people were laid off and the spreadsheets, LinkedIn and Twitter postings, articles, forms, lists, and more kept piling up.
 The signal to noise ratio was becoming unmanageable, data about who was hiring was becoming stale day by day.

-We don't know yet if that wave has crested, but we're still seeing layoff news every week.
-By early April, we decided the work we'd done to help our colleagues might be useful to other people after we finished.
+It's ebbed and flowed over the years (!) but we're still seeing layoff news every week.
+We didn't want all the internal work we did to go to waste, so what you see started from that effort.
 We also kept finding resources in corners we didn't know about and wondered if there couldn't be a more community-supported, centralized way to share information.

 And thus, Effective Immediately was born.